-One spring day, I sauntered into the bathroom alone, and stood staring into the silver blades.
+One spring day, I sauntered into the pharmacy bathroom alone and stood staring into the silver blades.
 Pride and victory swept through me.
-I was stronger than the fan.
+I was fiercer than the fan.
 I could turn it on and off.
 Its job was to sweep stinky smells away to please my nostrils.
 One day, I might even flip that switch.

 Thank you, Mom.